First Quarter on

 Moon after ascending node

-1 day after ascending node on 15 December 2007 at 13:15 in ♒ Aquarius.
-The Moon is located north of the ecliptic over the following 10 days, until the lunar orbit crosses from North to South in descending node on 28 December 2007 at 02:57 in ♌ Leo.
+1 day after ascending node on 15 December 2007 at 13:15 in ♒ Aquarius the Moon is positioned north of the ecliptic over the following 10 days until the lunar crosses the ecliptic again from North to South in descending node on 28 December 2007 at 02:57 in ♌ Leo.

 Moon before northern standstill

-7 days since the previous standstill on 10 December 2007 at 09:41 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.906°, the lunar orbit is extending northward over the next 6 days to face maximum declination of ∠27.918° at the point of next northern standstill on 23 December 2007 at 14:26 in ♊ Gemini.
+7 days since the last southern standstill on 10 December 2007 at 09:41 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.906° the lunar orbit is extending northward over the next 6 days to face maximum declination of ∠27.918° at the point of next northern standstill on 23 December 2007 at 14:26 in ♊ Gemini.

 Syzygy in 6 days